phatak-dev/fresher-to-expert/profession/service_based_companies.md

 * ### Work life balance

-Most of these companies will not make you work hard as startups.
-You can balance both your and life in way which does not overwhelm you.
+Most of these companies will not make you work as hard as startups.
+So you can balance both your and life in way which does not overwhelm you.

 * ### On site opportunities